Colin J. Marsden Interview

 1. When and how did you develop an interest in photography?

-Well I developed an interest in railways first, at quite a young age, living in Surbiton, when taken shopping, which those days was a daily event, we had to pass along the side of the railway and I always wanted to stop and see a train.
-When I was about 10 I has use of a basic camera and from then on.
+I developed an interest in railways first, at quite a young age.
+Living in Surbiton, when we went shopping – which was a daily event – we had to pass along the side of the railway.
+I always wanted to stop and see a train.
+When I was about 10 I had use of a basic camera and from then on.

 2. What was your first camera you had and what do you have now?

-My first ‘proper’ camera was a then state of the art ‘Zenith E’ which I was given when 11, of course this was a 35mm roll film camera and over the next few decades as finance allowed I upgraded with both camera and lenses, using various makes of both 35mm and medium format including the Pentax 6×7.
-In 2001 I visited Photokena a camera trade show in Los Angeles and purchased by first digital camera a Nikon D1, over the years I’ve always kept with the Nikon gear and today I use a Nikon D850 with five different lenses.
+When I was 11, I was given my first ‘proper’ camera.
+A then state of the art ‘Zenith E’.
+Of course this was a 35mm roll film camera and over the next few decades as finance allowed I upgraded with both camera and lenses, using various makes of both 35mm and medium format including the Pentax 6×7.
+I visited Photokena in 2001 – a camera trade show in Los Angeles and purchased by first digital camera a Nikon D1, over the years I’ve always kept with the Nikon gear and today I use a Nikon D850 with five different lenses.

 3. Can you remember what your first photo was?

 I can.
 It was a maroon ‘Warship’ passing Surbiton on an Exeter to Waterloo train, taken on my mothers twin lens reflex camera.

 4. Do you have a favourite steam loco and diesel train that you like to photograph?